Her Grandfather’s ChairPosted November 30, 2014

 Your Eames Story features stories by members of the community about their personal connection to the work of Charles and Ray Eames.
 If you would like to contribute a story of your own, you can reach us through our website contact form or at YourEamesStory@eamesoffice.com.

 Your Eames Story is yours to tell.
 Perhaps it focuses on your collection or how Charles and Ray’s philosophies have impacted your life and work.
-Or, perhaps you worked with the Eameses personally and would like to share your experience.
+Or, maybe you worked with the Eameses personally and would like to share your experience.

 We look forward to hearing from you!